Itai-Nelken/Pi-Assistant/README.md

 ## Updates

+Pi-Assistant checks for updates and if there are installs them automatically on startup.<br>
-To update, start Pi-Assistant and go to `other>update-this-tool` if that doesn't work, or you think something is broken with the scripts, run this command:
+To update manually, start Pi-Assistant and go to `other>update-this-tool` if that doesn't work, or you think something is broken with the scripts, run this command:
 ```sh-seesion
 $ wget -qO- https://raw.githubusercontent.com/Itai-Nelken/Pi-Assistant/main/updater.sh | bash